Vladimir Guerrero Jr.: 2019: MLB Debut

-On April 24, 2019, the Blue Jays announced that Guerrero would be called up from Triple-A Buffalo on April 26.
-Guerrero was considered the top prospect in all of professional baseball prior to being called up and was hitting .367/.424/.700 with three home runs and eight RBIs during an eight-game stint with Buffalo.
+On April 24, 2019, the Toronto Blue Jays announced that Guerrero would be called up from Triple-A Buffalo Bisons on April 26.
+Guerrero was considered the top prospect in all of professional baseball prior to being called up and was hitting .367/.424/.700 with three home runs and eight RBIs during an eight-game stint with the Bisons.
 He went hitless in his first three at-bats against the Oakland Athletics before hitting a double in the bottom of the ninth inning and exiting for a pinch runner.
 Guerrero recorded his first multi-hit game and reached base safely four times on May 11.

-On May 14, against the San Francisco Giants in Oracle Park, Guerrero hit his first major league home run in the first inning off Nick Vincent.
+On May 14, against the San Francisco Giants in Oracle Park, Guerrero hit his first MLB home run in the first inning off Nick Vincent.
 At 20 years and 59 days of age, Guerrero became the youngest Blue Jay to hit a home run, breaking Danny Ainge's record by 18 days.
 In the sixth inning, with two men on, he hit another home run off Reyes Moronta.
 He hit two more home runs in the following series against the Chicago White Sox, including one that bounced off the glove of center fielder Leury Garcia and over the wall.
-Guerrero's four home runs over a six-game road trip earned him the American League Player of the Week Award, and made him the youngest Blue Jay to win the award.
+Guerrero's four home runs over a six-game road trip earned him the American League Player of the Week Award, making him the youngest Blue Jay to win the award.
 On May 22, he hit his first home run at the Rogers Centre off Rick Porcello of the Boston Red Sox.
-On May 31, Guerrero's sixth home run, against the Colorado Rockies, was the 1,135th home run in May throughout Major League Baseball, breaking the MLB record for most home runs in a single month.
+On May 31, Guerrero hit his sixth home run against the Colorado Rockies, marking the 1,135th home run hit in May across the MLB and setting a new MLB record for the most home runs hit in a single calendar month, surpassing the previous record of 1,119 set in August 2017.
 On July 8, he broke the single round home run record in the Home Run Derby with a total of 40 home runs after three overtimes in the semifinals against Joc Pederson.
-He also broke the record for most home runs in a derby with 91, although he lost the final round to Pete Alonso.
-In 2019, Guerrero batted .272/.339/.433 with 15 home runs and 69 RBI in 514 plate appearances.
-He hit a ball with the fastest exit velocity (118.9 mph) of all balls hit by major league batters in 2019.
+He also broke the record for most home runs in a derby with 91, although he lost in the final round to Pete Alonso.
+In 2019, Guerrero batted .272/.339/.433 with 15 home runs and 69 RBIs in 514 plate appearances.
+He hit a ball with the fastest exit velocity of any ball hit by MLB batters in 2019, recorded at 118.9 mph.